PedalPi/Raspberry-Physical/Readme.md

 ## To mount

-For add correctly the components, show configuration.py
+For add correctly the components, see controller/pedal_pi_zero/configurations.py